Ermin17/digipick-react/README.md

   - The selected lockpick is highlighted with a white inner circle in the list.
   - The goal is to align the lockpick with the lock's openings by rotating it and then slotting it using the "Slot" button.
   - Once the lock has all openings filled, it is removed and you can begin the next ring.
   - Note: Careful!
 Successfully slotting a lockpick doesn't guarantee it's the correct choice, as each lockpick has only one use.
-You might run out of correct lockpicks for inner locks and need to restart by selecting a new difficulty.
+You might run out of correct lockpicks for inner rings and need to restart by selecting a new difficulty.

 ## Installation
 To use this project, follow these steps: